hemisphera/Hsp.Moscow/README.md

 - `OscPortOut`: specifies the UDP port to send OSC messages to
 - `OscPortIn`: specifies the UDP port to listen for incoming OSC messages
 - `PluginFolder`: specifies the folder where to look for plugins.
 This is optional.
 It defaults to `<installLocation>\PlugIns`
+- `ResetMidiOnPlay`: specifies whether to reset the MIDI input device when receiving a playback-start-message from the OSC device.
+Helps to reconnect lost MIDI devices.

 ## How does it work?